Samyc2002/wincast/README.md

 ## Issues and Suggestions

-If you encounter any issues or suggestions, please open an issue [from here](https://github.com/Samyc2002/wincast/issues/new) with a `bug` label.
+If you encounter any issues, please open an issue [from here](https://github.com/Samyc2002/wincast/issues/new) with a `bug` label.

 If you'd like to have a feature request, please open an issue [from here](https://github.com/Samyc2002/wincast/issues/new) with a `enhancement` label.